RI-SE/smirk/docs/Data Management Specification.md

 - Verification data: Used in the independent test activity, led by Infotiv, when the model is ready for release.

 ## 4.1 Data Collection
 The SMIRK data collection campaign focuses on generation of annotated data in ESI Pro-SiVIC.
 All data generation is script-based and fully reproducible.
 The following two lists present the scripts used to play scenarios and capture the corresponding annotated data.
 The first section describes positive examples [PX], i.e., humans that shall be classified as pedestrians.
 The second section describes examples that represent OOD shapes [NX], i.e., objects that shall not initiate PAEB in case of an imminent collision.
-These images, referred to as negative examples, shall either not be recognized as a pedestrian or be rejected by the SMIRK safety cage.
+These images, referred to as OOD examples, shall either not be recognized as a pedestrian or be rejected by the SMIRK safety cage.

 For each listed item, there is a link to a YAML configuration file that is used by the Python script that generates the data in the ESI Pro-SiVIC output folder "Sensors".
 Ego car is always stationary during data collection, and pedestrians and objects move according to specific configurations.
 Finally, images are sampled from the camera at 10 frames per second with a resolution of 752x480 pixels.
 For each image, we add a separate image file containing the ground truth pixel-level annotation of the position of the pedestrian.

-In total, we generate data representing 6 x 616 = 3,696 execution scenarios with positive examples and 4 x 40 = 160 execution scenarios with negative examples.
+In total, we generate data representing 6 x 616 = 3,696 execution scenarios with positive examples and 4 x 40 = 160 execution scenarios with OOD examples.
 In total, the data collection campaign generates roughly 120 GB of image data, annotations, and meta-data (including bounding boxes).

 ### 4.1.1 Positive examples:
 We generate positive examples from humans with six visual appearances available in the ESI Pro-SiVIC object catalog.